 Moderate Drought Affected Area: Northern parts of Rajasthan, Haryana, southern districts of Uttar Pradesh, the remaining parts of Gujarat, Maharashtra except Konkan, Jharkhand and Coimbatore plateau of Tamil Nadu and interior Karnataka are included in this category.

 The remaining parts of India can be considered either free or less prone to the drought.

-Consequences of Drought:
+Consequences of Drought

-Droughts have both immediate as well as long term disastrous consequences on the social and physical environments.
+1. Crop failure leading to scarcity of food grains (akal),

+2.fodder (trinkal),

-- 1. Crop failure leading to scarcity of food grains (akal) and fodder (trinkal), - 2. inadequate rainfall, resulting in shortage of water (jalkal), and often shortage in all the three, i.e. food grains, fodder and water (trikal) is most devastating. - 3.
-Large-scale death of cattle and other animals. - 4.
-Migration of humans and livestock are the most common sight to be seen in the drought affected areas. - 5.
-Scarcity of water compels people to consume contaminated water resulting in spread of many waterborne diseases like gastro-enteritis, cholera, hepatitis, etc.
+3. inadequate rainfall, resulting in shortage of water (jalkal),

+4.and often shortage in all the three (trikal) is most devastating.

+5.Large-scale death of cattle and other animals,

+6.migration of humans and livestock are the most common sight to be seen in the drought affected areas.

+7.Scarcity of water compels people To consume contaminated water resulting in spread of many waterborne diseases like gastro-enteritis, cholera, hepatitis, etc.

-Mitigation
+MITIGATION

 - 1. Provision for the distribution of safe drinking water, - 2.
-Medicines for the victims. - 3.
-Availability of fodder and water for the cattle - 4.
-Shifting of the people and their livestock to safer places, - 5.
-Identification of ground water potential in the form of aquifers, - 6.
+Medicines for the victims - 3.
+Availability of fodder and water for the cattle - 4. shifting of the people and their livestock to safer places, - 5 .Identification of ground water potential in the form of aquifers, - 6.
 Transfer of river water from the surplus to the deficit areas, - 7.
 Planning for inter-linking of rivers - 8.
-Construction of reservoirs and dams, - 9.
-Remote sensing and satellite imageries can be useful in identifying the possible riverbasins that can be inter-linked and in identifying the ground water potential.
+Construction of reservoirs and dams,

+9. Remote sensing and satellite imageries can be useful in identifying the possible river-basins that can be inter-linked and in identifying the ground water potential.

-- 10. Dissemination of knowledge about drought-resistant crops and proper training to practice the same can be some of the long-term measures that will be helpful in drought-mitigation. - 11.
-Rainwater harvesting can also be an effective method in minimising the effects of drought.
+10. Dissemination of knowledge about drought-resistant crops and proper training to practice the same can be some of the long-term measures that will be helpful in drought-mitigation.

-Landslides:
+11. Rainwater harvesting can also be an effective method in minimizing the effects of drought.

+Landslides

-- 1. landslides are largely controlled by highly localised factors.
-Hence, gathering information and monitoring the possibilities of landslide is not only difficult but also immensely costintensive. - 2.
-It is always difficult to define in a precise statement and generalise the occurrence and behaviour of a landslide.
+1. landslides are largely controlled by highly localised factors.
+Hence, gathering information and monitoring the possibilities of landslide is not only difficult but also immensely cost-intensive.

+2. It is always difficult to define in a precise statement and generalize the occurrence and behavior of a landslide.